mgmacleod/context-mechanics/logs/project-clarification/llm-technical-foundations.md

 - **AI**: Parallel, consistent, pattern-completing, weight-distributed

 This isn't a bug or limitation - it's a fundamental architectural difference that creates the rich dynamics context mechanics studies.

+## Tool Use and Function Calling: AI Taking Actions

+### Beyond Text Generation
+While you might think of AI systems as text generators, modern LLMs can also propose and execute **actions** through tool use and function calling:

+**Tool Calls**: The AI can propose using specific tools - searching databases, running calculations, accessing APIs, or executing code.

+**Function Calls**: The AI can call predefined functions with specific parameters to accomplish tasks beyond text generation.

+**Action Proposals**: Rather than just generating text about what it might do, the AI can actually propose concrete actions and request permission to execute them.

+### How This Works Technically
+When an AI system has access to tools:

+**Action Recognition**: The AI recognizes when a tool might be useful for responding to your request.

+**Parameter Generation**: It generates specific parameters for the tool call (search terms, calculation inputs, etc.).

+**Execution Request**: It proposes the action and waits for approval or automatic execution, depending on the interface.

+**Result Integration**: It receives the tool output and incorporates it into its response generation.

+### Your Experience vs. AI Processing
+**What You See**: The AI might say "Let me search for recent information about X" and then show you search results.

+**What's Actually Happening**:
+1. The AI processes your request and identifies that a search tool could help
+2. It generates a structured function call with specific search parameters
+3. The interface either automatically executes the tool or requests your approval
+4. The AI receives the tool output and processes it along with the original context
+5. It generates a response that incorporates both the original context and the new information

+### Why This Matters for Context Mechanics
+Tool use creates new opportunities for studying human-AI coordination:

+**Real-Time Decision Points**: Tool proposals create natural moments where human and AI attention converge on specific decisions.

+**Action vs. Analysis**: You can observe the difference between AI analyzing a situation vs. proposing concrete actions.

+**Approval Dynamics**: The approval process creates opportunities for humans to inject expertise, redirect focus, or study coordination patterns.

+**Context Expansion**: Tools allow the AI to bring new information into the context window, creating opportunities to study how context composition affects collaboration.

+### Protocol Opportunities
+Understanding tool use helps explain why protocols like TARP are possible and useful:

+**Natural Breakpoints**: Tool proposals create natural points where the AI pauses and waits for human input.

+**Decision Transparency**: The AI must explicitly state what action it wants to take and why.

+**Collaborative Control**: Humans can approve, refuse, or modify proposed actions based on domain expertise.

+**Real-Time Study**: The approval process creates opportunities to study coordination dynamics as they happen.

+### Research Implications
+Tool use enables new types of context mechanics research:
+- **Action Coordination**: How do humans and AI coordinate on when and how to take actions?
+- **Tool Selection Patterns**: What factors influence AI tool choice, and how do humans guide this?
+- **Context Integration**: How does new information from tools affect ongoing collaboration?
+- **Intervention Dynamics**: How do approval/refusal decisions shape collaborative flow?

 ## Embeddings and Vector Spaces: How Meaning Gets Represented